Topos-Based Logic for Quantum Systems and Bi-Heyting Algebras: Background

 Since by contravariance we go from $\ps S_V$ to $\ps S_{V'}$, there is a built-in idea of \emph{coarse-graining}: $V$ is the bigger context, containing more self-adjoint operators and more projections than the smaller context $V'$, so we can describe more physics from the perspective of $V$ than from $V'$.
 Typically, the presheaves defined over contexts will mirror this fact: the component $\ps S_V$ at $V$ contains more information (in a suitable sense, to be made precise in the examples in section \ref{Sec_SigEtc}) than $\ps S_{V'}$, the component at $V'$.
 Hence, the presheaf map $\ps S(i_{V'V}):\ps S_V\ra\ps S_{V'}$ will implement a form of coarse-graining of the information available at $V$ to that available at $V'$.

 The subobjects of the quantum state space, which will be called the spectral presheaf $\Sig$, form a (complete) Heyting algebra.
-This is typical: the subobjects of any object in a topos form a Heyting algebra.\footnote{In fact, we will not consider the Heyting algebra of \emph{all} subobjects of $\Sig$, but it will turn out that the Heyting algebra we consider is isomorphic to the Heyting algebra of all subobjects of some other presheaf, see Prop. \ref{Prop_SubclSigIsSubO}.} Heyting algebras are the algebraic representatives of (propositional) intuitionistic logics.
+This is typical, since the subobjects of any object in a topos form a Heyting algebra.
+Heyting algebras are the algebraic representatives of (propositional) intuitionistic logics.
+In fact, we will not consider \emph{all} subobjects of the spectral presheaf, but rather the so-called clopen subobjects.
+The latter also form a complete Heyting algebra, as was first shown in \cite{DI(2)} and is proven here in a different way, using Galois connections, in section \ref{Sec_RepOfPropsAndBiHeyting}.
+The difference between the set of all subobjects of the spectral presheaf and the set of clopen subobjects is analogous to the difference between all subsets of a classical state space and (equivalence classes modulo null subsets of) measurable subsets.

-This, together with the representation of states (which we will not discuss here, but see \cite{DI(2),Doe08,Doe09,DI12}), provides an intuitionistic form of logic for quantum systems.
+Together with the representation of states (which we will not discuss here, but see \cite{DI(2),Doe08,Doe09,DI12}), these constructions provide an intuitionistic form of logic for quantum systems.
 Moreover, there is a clear topological underpinning, since the quantum state space $\Sig$ is a generalised space associated with the nonabelian algebra $\N$.

 The construction of the presheaf $\Sig$ and its algebra of subobjects incorporates the concepts of contextuality and coarse-graining in a direct way, see sections \ref{Sec_SigEtc} and \ref{Sec_RepOfPropsAndBiHeyting}.